 The legalization of recreational marijuana around the country has been a cause for celebration for many; it’s also opened the doors to countless unanswered questions.
-One in particular is lurking in the minds of marijuana users and employers alike: With recreational marijuana use now legal, how much does employee drug testing still matter?
+One, in particular, is lurking in the minds of marijuana users and employers alike: With recreational marijuana use now legal, how much does employee drug testing still matter?
 Businesses and employees in states with legal recreational marijuana are suddenly finding themselves in the middle of a grey area.
-Here’s what we know so far, and here’s what employers and employees need to know.
+Here’s what we know so far, and here’s what employers and employees need to be aware of.

 Is Drug Testing for Cannabis Still Relevant?